-- To stop activity for a configuration without restoring replication to an initial state, you might be able to use the abort config or purge config command in sp_ctrl. - To truncate the SharePlex tables without purging files in the variable-data directory, you can run the cleanup.sql script from the bin sub-directory (Unix and Linux systems) or the util sub-directory (Windows systems) of the product directory. - On Unix and Linux systems, you can purge the files in the variable-data directory, without truncating the SharePlex tables, by running the clean_vardir.sh script from the bin sub-directory of the SharePlex product directory.
+- To stop activity for a configuration without restoring replication to an initial state, you might be able to use the abort config or purge config command in sp_ctrl. - To truncate the SharePlex tables without purging files in the variable-data directory, you can run the cleanup.sql script from the bin sub-directory (Unix and Linux systems) of the product directory. - On Unix and Linux systems, you can purge the files in the variable-data directory, without truncating the SharePlex tables, by running the cleanup.sql script from the bin sub-directory of the SharePlex product directory.